THE REGIS SCHOOL SIXTH FORM … GREAT THINGS ARE ON YOUR HORIZON

 - Attend all lessons, registration periods, assemblies and tutor periods.

-- Attend mentoring session every morning.
+- Attend mentoring sessions every morning.

 - Arrive at all lessons on time.